Rama-Chaker/582-32W-VA---Web-Project-1---Laundry-Website-/laundry_project/README.md

 - The Pickup/delivery option is out of scope for this project: The Drop off option is only the available feature for this project

--Adding new Item (e.g winter coat...)
+- Adding new Item (e.g winter coat...)

--WhatsApp Texting
+- WhatsApp Texting

 ## Design System & Palette